-In this article I am not going to give you more directions on how long you should wash your hands for or how to make homemade sanitizing gel.
+In this article, I am not going to give you more directions on how long you should wash your hands or how to make homemade sanitizing gel.
 We’ve all heard enough of that!

 Number 1- MAKE YOUR BED YOUR BUSINESS

 Everyone I know loves to sleep.
 No one I know gets enough of it.
 If you want to be a healthy human you have to make sleep a priority.

 Let’s get right down to brass tacks.
 Sleep is the #1 way to naturally strengthen your immune system.

 When we sleep, our bodies repair and restore vital systems that help keep us alive.
 This includes muscular, skeletal, and cellular repair during our REM stages of sleep.
 If we are not getting adequate REM sleep, our bodies will not recover and we will be more susceptible to illness.

 A consistent lack of sleep will disrupt hormonal balance in the body and depress the immune system.
 And the last thing we need right now is a depressed immune system!
 Too little sleep over time can put you at greater risk for obesity, heart disease, and diabetes (all diseases).
 Or another way of saying a body that’s not at ease.